 Building the Smithsonian National Museum of African American History and Culture: A presentation by Lonnie Bunch.

-USF's Museum Studies program and Graduate Museum Studies Association is proud to host Lonnie Bunch, author of Call the Lost Dream Back and director of the Museum of African American History in Washington DC.
+USF's Museum Studies program, Museum Studies Graduate Association and The Orchard Hotel are proud to host Lonnie Bunch, author of Call the Lost Dream Back and director of Smithsonian National Museum of African American History and Culture in Washington DC.
 Join us in McLaren, Room 250 for the lecture and discussion, followed by a reception and book signing in Thacher Gallery.